Volkswagen up! review - Reliability and safety

-Volkswagen has a solid reputation for reliability and the Up has a good Euro NCAP score
+Volkswagen has a solid reputation for reliability, although the up! could improve on its Euro NCAP safety score

 Volkswagen offers an industry standard three-year/60,000-mile warranty with the up!.
-It’s easy enough to find rival city cars with longer periods of cover if you want them – the Hyundai i10 and the Toyota Aygo both come with five-year/unlimited-mileage warranties and the Kia offers seven years and 100,000 miles of cover with the Picanto.
-The Skoda Citigo matches the up!'s warranty, although Skoda offers three years' breakdown cover, compared to one year on the VW.
+It’s easy enough to find rival city cars with longer periods of cover if you want them – the Hyundai i10 and the Toyota Aygo both come with five-year/unlimited-mileage warranties and Kia offers seven years and 100,000 miles of cover with the Picanto.

 In this review

 - 1Volkswagen up! reviewThe VW up! has been at the top of the city car class for a decade, and it’s still going strong

 - 2Engines, performance and driveThe limited choice of engines takes nothing away from the entertainment on offer

 - 3MPG, CO2 and Running CostsThe Volkswagen Up is a small car with a small engine, which means low running costs

 - 4Interior, design and technologyThe Volkswagen up! is surprisingly sophisticated for a such a small car